-Here are a few pointers on buying a property at auction.
-Learn about the foreclosure auction process, how to get in on the foreclosure property opportunities down to taking ownership.
+Here are a few pointers on buying a property at real estate auction.
+Learn everything you need to know to get started, from the foreclosure auction process, to how to get participate in foreclosure property opportunities to taking ownership:

 After you find a property online, it’s a good idea to drive by the property to get a better idea of the property’s condition and the type of neighborhood.
 For some buyers and investors, driving by the property has also facilitated a casual meeting with the owner (you may be able to still work out a last-minute deal before the auction) or yielded a wealth of unexpected information from a talkative neighbor.

-After a property is scheduled for auction, the owner has a chance (typically less than a month) to stop the auction by paying the amount owed to the foreclosing lender.
-It’s also not uncommon for auctions to be postponed without a new date being published.
-Although cancellations and postponements are announced at the time and location of the originally scheduled auction, you can call the trustee to find out beforehand. .
+After a property is scheduled for auction, the owner still has a chance (sometimes less than a month) to stop the auction by paying the amount owed to the foreclosing lender.
+It’s also not uncommon for real estate auctions to be postponed by the lender without a new date being published.
+Although cancellations and postponements are announced at the time and location of the originally scheduled auction, you may try calling the trustee or sheriff’s office (depending on which one is conducting the auction) to find out beforehand.

-Most auctions are at a public place in the same county where the property is located.
+Most real estate auctions are at a public place in the same county where the property is located.
 In many states, all the auctions in each county are at the same location.
-If the auction location is not listed on RealtyTrac, you can typically get that information from the trustee or the county clerk.
+You can find this information listed on RealtyTrac or request the information from the trustee or the county clerk.
 If you call the county clerk, make sure you clarify that you are looking for the location of mortgage foreclosure auctions, not tax foreclosure auctions.

 The bidding procedure varies from state to state, so you should become familiar with the procedure in your area before bidding at an auction.
 In some states, bidders are required to bring the full amount they want to bid in the form of cash or cashier’s check to the auction.
 In other states, bidders are required to bring a certain percentage (10 percent is common) of the bid amount to the auction and pay the remainder of the amount within a certain timeframe if they are the highest bidder.
-If you get a friendly representative when you call the trustee, you might be able to get information about how the bidding works in your area, but in most cases you’ll need to educate yourself.
-You can get started by reading state foreclosure laws.
-You could also contact a local real estate agent or attorney in your area.
-Of course, the best education will come from simply observing a local auction.
+If you get a friendly representative when you call the trustee, you might be able to get information about how the bidding works in your area, but you should plan to educate yourself.
+You can get started by reading RealtyTrac’s information on state foreclosure laws.
+You could also contact a local real estate agent or attorney in your area, or attend an auction as an observer to see the process in action.

-You need to find out as much as you can about the estimated market value of the property, how much is owed on the property and if the owner has any other liens against the property.
+You need to find out as much as you can about the estimated market value of the property, how much is owed on the property and if there are any other liens against the property.
 This is all public information and you can research on your own with the county recorder or you can use RealtyTrac’s property reports and tools to help.

-The opening bid at the auction is based on the total amount owed to the foreclosing lender and may include fees incurred because of the foreclosure proceedings.
-If no one bids above that amount, the foreclosing lender will take possession of the property.
-It’s important to know this amount so you can determine if the auction represents a potential bargain purchase when the opening bid is compared to the property’s market value.
+The opening bid at the auction is determined by the lender and the auction company conducting the sale, but is rarely the amount that the property will sell for.
+The actual price the lender will accept for the property (often called the “reserve price”) is based on the total amount owed to the foreclosing lender and may include fees incurred because of the foreclosure proceedings.
+If no one bids at or above the reserve amount, the foreclosing lender will take possession of the property.
+As bidding takes place, it’s important to know what amount you can pay to make sure the auction property represents an actual bargain compared to the property’s market value.
 RealtyTrac subscribers have access to the opening bid amount and the estimated market value for properties scheduled for auction.

 If there are outstanding liens on the property, the winning bidder at the auction may be responsible to satisfy these liens in some cases, so it’s important to check for any liens and the priority of the liens before you bid at the auction.
 A real estate attorney or title company can check for liens, or you can check directly with county records.